utopia-rise/godot-kotlin-jvm/docs/src/doc/user-guide/api-differences.md

 val vec = Vector3()
 ```

-Godot singletons are mapped as Kotlin objects.
+Godot's singletons are mapped as Kotlin objects.

 ```kotlin
 Physics2DServer.areaGetTransform(area)
 ```

-## Core Types
+## Core types

 Godot's built-in types are passed by value (except for `Dictionary` and `VariantArray` - more on this later), so the following snippet won't work as expected.